modin-project/modin/docs/contact.rst

 General questions, potential contributors, and ideas should be directed to the `developer mailing list`_.
 It is an open Google Group, so feel free to join anytime!
-If you are unsure about where to ask or post something, the mailing list is a good place to ask as well.
+If you are unsure about where to ask or post something, then the mailing list is a good place to ask as well.

 Issues